cartographer-project/cartographer_ros/docs/source/configuration.rst

   must be provided in this case, and the information will be included in SLAM.

 num_laser_scans
-  Number of laser scanners to subscribe to.
-Subscribes to `sensor_msgs/LaserScan`_ on the "scan" topic for one laser scanner, or topics "scan_1", "scan_2", etc for multiple laser scanners.
+  Number of laser scan topics to subscribe to.
+Subscribes to `sensor_msgs/LaserScan`_ on the "scan" topic for one laser scanner, or topics "scan_1", "scan_2", etc. for multiple laser scanners.

 num_multi_echo_laser_scans
-  Number of multi-echo laser scanners to subscribe to.
-Subscribes to `sensor_msgs/MultiEchoLaserScan`_ on the "echoes" topic for one laser scanner, or topics "echoes_1", "echoes_2", etc for multiple laser scanners.
+  Number of multi-echo laser scan topics to subscribe to.
+Subscribes to `sensor_msgs/MultiEchoLaserScan`_ on the "echoes" topic for one laser scanner, or topics "echoes_1", "echoes_2", etc. for multiple laser scanners.

 num_subdivisions_per_laser_scan
-  Number of point clouds into which each scan received by the *num_laser_scans* and *num_multi_echo_laser_scans* is split into.
-Subdividing a scan makes it possible to unwarp scans acquired while the scanner is moving.
-There is a corresponding trajectory builder option to accumulate the subdivided scan.
+  Number of point clouds to split each received (multi-echo) laser scan into.
+  Subdividing a scan makes it possible to unwarp scans acquired while the scanners are moving.
+There is a corresponding trajectory builder option to accumulate the subdivided scans into a point cloud that will be used for scan matching.

 num_point_clouds
-  Number of 3D rangefinders to subscribe to.
-Subscribes to `sensor_msgs/PointCloud2`_ on the "points2" topic for one rangefinder, or topics "points2_1", "points2_2", etc for multiple rangefinders.
-At least one of *num_laser_scans*, *num_multi_echo_laser_scans*, or *num_point_clouds* must be used.
+  Number of point cloud topics to subscribe to.
+Subscribes to `sensor_msgs/PointCloud2`_ on the "points2" topic for one rangefinder, or topics "points2_1", "points2_2", etc. for multiple rangefinders.

 lookup_transform_timeout_sec
   Timeout in seconds to use for looking up transforms using `tf2`_.